2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 ### Client vs. Server Time Analysis
 When analyzing the results, there is a noticeable discrepancy between the execution time reported by the client and the server.
 * **Server Time (AWS CloudWatch)**: This is the time measured internally by AWS.
 For the very first request, it includes the `Init Duration` (the time AWS needs to provision the execution environment) and the actual code execution time (`Duration`).
 * **Client Time**: This is the total round-trip time experienced from my local machine.
-It is significantly higher because it includes the Server Time *plus* network latency (Network RTT), DNS resolution, TLS handshakes, and Lambda Function URL routing overhead.
+It is significantly higher because it includes the Server Time *plus* network latency (Network RTT), TLS handshakes, and Lambda Function URL routing overhead.
+*
 - **Results & Graph**:

   - The visualization comparing the response times of both variants is available in `results/figures/figure1_decomposition.png`, and the raw data can be found in `results/scenario-a-*-fixed.txt`.